exussum12/coverageChecker/README.md

 then call the script you need

+## Using Phar
+Phar is a packaged format which should be a single download.
+The latest Phar can be found [Here](https://github.com/exussum12/coverageChecker/releases).

+After downloading run `chmod +x diffFilter.phar` and then call as `./diffFilter.phar` followed by the normal options

 ## Manually
 Clone this repository somewhere your your build plan can be accessed, composer install is prefered but there is a non composer class loader which will be used if composer is not installed.
+If composer is not used some PHP specific features will not work as expected.
 Then call the script you need